 A large part of the Ludwig Collection represents universal artistic standards, and are now unobtainable on the market.

 Since the art works received from the Ludwig Foundation represent the pre-1990s era, works produced since then are purchased – often with the continuing financial support of the Ludwig Foundation – by decision of the Museum’s own Board.
-As a considered part of its mission, it presents and collects work by artists of the former “eastern bloc” (Jiří David, Roman Ondák, Zbignyev Libera, Zuzanna Janin, Teodor Graur, Dan Perjovsky) and sets alongside each other a broad range of definitive international and Hungarian works from particular eras.
+As a considered part of its mission, it presents and collects work by artists of the former “eastern bloc” (Jiří David, Roman Ondák, Zbigniew Libera, Zuzanna Janin, Teodor Graur, Dan Perjovschi) and sets alongside each other a broad range of definitive international and Hungarian works from particular eras.

 In 1996, thirty large companies and private individuals purchased works which Hungarian artists were invited to enter into an improvised exhibition.
 Many Hungarian artists have donated their works to the Museum, and Galéria ’56 has also made significant donations (Keith Haring, Yoko Ono, Geoffrey Hendricks, Donald Sultan, George Condo, Ross Blechner).